nginx-architects/agility2022-apigw-nic/modules/module8/readme.md

 ![Grafana Tab](media/grafana-tab.png)

+If prompted, login with the "admin" user account, password is saved in browser.

 Once the Grafana page is opened, you should see the "NGINX Plus Ingress Controller" dashboard:

 ![NIC Dashboard](media/dashboard-intro.png)

+**Note:  If you don't see the "NGINX Plus Ingress Controller" dashboard, click the Grafana icon in the upper left corner of the page and scroll down to the list of dashboards, then select it.

 Notice that immediately under the dashboard title is a set of filters letting you choose a namespace, a specific NIC if there is more than one installed, a specific server zone, a specific server (pod), or a specific NGINX virtual server.
 This is helpful for troubleshooting by focusing on a specific problem area.